dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-9 Performance Metrics.md

         (of any type)
 --------------------------------------------------------------------------

-Table: A list (not exhaustive) of secondary metrics along with descriptions and formulas for the Intel Goldencove architecture. {#tbl:perf_metrics}
+Table: A list (not exhaustive) of performance metrics along with descriptions and formulas for the Intel Goldencove architecture. {#tbl:perf_metrics}

 \normalsize